 Explore the traditions of this joyous time in pictures

-For coverage of the ordination itself, click here.
+For coverage of the 2021 ordination, click here.

 Tradition of the first blessing